Learn about Sharing Nature India, and our parent organisation, Sharing Nature Worldwide (U.S), their work and influence across the world.

 In order to restore the planet to the splendour it once was, we must begin by acknowledging our own relationship with Nature and strive to deepen it.
 We believe the highest expression of this relationship is experienced by creating a living space with conscious awareness of its meaning.
 A garden you have aspired for, one that nourishes you.

 You too can dream to deepen your relation with Nature.
 The most immediate way of experiencing this connection is through meaningful, absorbing and joyous experiences in Nature.
 We invite you to take your relation with Nature to a deeper, even profound level through Sharing Nature’s wonderful activities.
-Learn more about Sharing Nature Workshops.
+Learn more about the Sharing Nature Experience.

 “You can’t know who you are until you know where you are.”

 Sharing Nature is a global movement dedicated to helping people of all ages deepen their relationship with Nature.
 Sharing Nature uses creative, life-changing Nature activities and Flow Learning™, a revolutionary teaching system that fosters empathy and makes ecological principles come alive.
 It uses experiential games and activities to teach principles of ecology and natural sciences.
 Sharing Nature aims to broaden people’s sympathies and inspire a sense of stewardship through immersive and life-changing Nature experiences.

 Sharing Nature Worldwide is a Nevada City, U.S. based non-profit founded by Joseph Cornell.
 Joseph Cornell’s book, Sharing Nature with Children was first published in 1979 and was met with high critical acclaim with some calling it “a most original and imaginative concept.”
 Since then Joseph Cornell has written several more and all together, 68 editions of his books have been published in over 25 languages with over a million copies sold.
 The 2019 reprint of Sharing Nature will be its 40th anniversary edition.